mahoney1/docs/animaltracking-tutorial.md

 `node query.js`

-The script performs a number of queries, some of which are fulfilled given the ledger state at this point - however, the data we're interested in, will be the last query performed - and the results are written to a file called `registrations.json`
+The script performs a number of queries, some of which are fulfilled given the ledger state at this point - however, the data we're interested in, will be the last query performed - and the results are written to a file called `registrations.json` and which our Dashboard will automatically pick up.

-9. Now copy these to our Dashboard data location:

-`cp registration.json $HOME/dash/tabler-react/example/src/data`
-`cp events.json $HOME/dash/tabler-react/example/src/data`

 ### Step 7.
 Check the React Dashboard App for new Query and Events